 Strengthening the evidence base for achieving SDG Target 8.7

 Within the framework of Alliance 8.7, ILO and IOM are collaborating on the USDOL-funded project “From Research to Action (RTA): Using Knowledge to Accelerate Progress in the Elimination of Child Labour and Forced Labour”.
-RTA project is committed to developing global and national research agendas and strengthening the evidence base for achieving SDG Target 8.7.

 The Global and National Research Agendas